Sagnik2612/AdventureWorks_Internet_Sales_Analysis_2023-2024/README.md

 Further, the company's Budget for the years 2023-2024 is provided in the excel file `Fact_Budget_1`.

+All required datasets are available in the `/Cleaned_Datasets` folder of this repository.

 This dataset is ideal for building **data modeling, SQL querying, and Power BI dashboarding skills** that reflect actual business intelligence use cases.

 ___